ocaml/ocaml.org/site/README.md

 This is a NextJS project using the following:

 - [ReScript](https://rescript-lang.org) + React (reason-react)
-- Full Tailwind config & basic css scaffold (+ purge-css)
+- Full Tailwind config & basic css scaffold
 - Mdxjs (via next-mdx-remote)

 The initial structure was defined by imitating a combination of choices in the following projects, with